mmbric/react-text-row-count/README.md

 - The component attaches `ResizeObserver`, `MutationObserver`, and a `resize` listener.
 These are cleaned up on unmount.
 - For best accuracy, ensure your element has a known/computed `line-height` and is not subject to transforms that affect layout without affecting layout boxes.

+## Live Examples

+### Basic HTML Demo
+Open `example.html` in your browser to see a live demonstration of how the row counting works.
+This demo shows:
+- Real-time text input with live row count updates
+- Visual representation of rows
+- Attribute changes as you type
+- Responsive design for different screen sizes

+### React Component Demo
+Open `example-react.html` in your browser to see the actual React component in action.
+This demo includes:
+- Real React component using the library
+- Live callback demonstrations
+- Attribute updates in real-time
+- Interactive textarea with row counting

+Both examples are self-contained and don't require any build tools or dependencies.

 ## License

 MIT